James Bond 007 (role-playing game): International editions

-The James Bond 007 RPG was also translated into French by JEUX DESCARTES.
-Japanese edition was published by Hobby Japan in 1986.
+The James Bond 007 RPG was also translated into French by Jeux Descartes.
+A Japanese edition was published by Hobby Japan in 1986.
 It was also translated into Spanish in May 1990 by Karl Walter Klobuznik and Moisés Prieto, and published in Spain by JOC International S.A.

-Originally sold in the United States in box format, the Spanish version was published in a single hardcover book entitled “James Bond 007, EL JUEGO DE ROL”, just as Jeux Descartes had done two years earlier in the French edition.
+Originally sold in the United States in box format, the Spanish version was published in a single hardcover book entitled James Bond 007, El Juego de Rol, just as Jeux Descartes had done two years earlier in the French edition.
 The French replaced James Talbot's original black-and-white drawings with stills from the Bond films (also in black and white).
 The Spanish edition also replaced the original illustrations, but this time with its own original illustrations.
 These were made by Luis Carlos Ximénez, who traced and inked most of the frames used in the French edition.
 The result was not appreciated by the players, which contributed to a decrease in the success of the game in Spanish-speaking countries.
-Joc Internacional also translated and published the Spanish editions of the adventures “PANORAMA PARA MATAR” (A View to a Kill) and “GOLDFINGER”.
+Joc Internacional also translated and published the Spanish editions of the adventures Panorama Para Matar (A View to a Kill) and Goldfinger.

 The game was presented in Madrid at the Book Fair of the Retiro Park in May 1990 by its Spanish translator into Spanish, Karl Klobuznik and enjoyed great acceptance in the public, only that the illustrations of the basic book and the lack of continuity in the publication of various sequels and adventures caused that the interest by the game decayed with the time.

-The Spanish version of the game was listed in the "recommended literature" database for kids, of Spain’s Education Ministry.
+The Spanish version of the game was listed in the "recommended literature" database for kids, of Spain's Education Ministry.